-Well, at least you can say that David Desharnais' girlfriend Cynthia Desrosier has a personality.
-It seems to be one of intense self-regard and vanity, but what's wrong with that-- the world needs people like that even things out, right?
+Well, at least you can say that David Desharnais' former girlfriend Cynthia Desrosier has a personality.
+It seems to be one of intense self-regard and vanity, but what's wrong with that - the world needs people like that even things out, right?
 We are talking about someone who had a custom-made hat with her last name printed in bold letters.
-I think she's funny; she says of the hat: "I'm prou what else to say."
+I think she's funny; she says of the hat: "I'm proud what else to say."

-David Desharnais' girlfriend has also gotten used to a certain lifestyle.
-She dresses well and seems to be surrounded with nice things.
 One of the more charismatic things she posts is a picture of her small dog Romeo, who apparently sleeps with his eyes open because of the way his head is shaped.
-You got to love player wives' dogs.

 Dale Weise's wife Lauren Weise is now a mother to their son, Hunter, but she was not always just a maternal figure.
 At one time a few short years ago, she was a star women's hockey player playing in a Dutch pro league alongside her husband (playing in the men's version of the same league).
 She's also genuinely attractive and you'd never think she's a hockey player.
 Certainly not the toothless goon you may stereotypically associate as a hockey player.